US agencies: Industrial control system malware discovered

 Lee said the malware was “designed to be a framework to go after lots of different types of industries and be leveraged multiple times.
 Based on the configuration of it, the initial targets would be LNG and electric in North America.”

+Mandiant said the tools pose the greatest threat to Ukraine, NATO members and other states assisting Kyiv in its defense against Russian military aggression.

+It said the malware could be used to shut down critical machinery, sabotage industrial processes and disable safety controllers, leading to the physical destruction of machinery that could lead to the loss of human lives.
+It compared the tools to Triton, malware traced to a Russian government research institute that targeted critical safety systems and twice forced the emergency shutdown of a Saudi oil refinery in 2017 and to Industroyer, the malware that Russian military hackers used the previous year to trigger a power outage in Ukraine.

-He said the malware, dubbed Pipedream, is only the seventh such malicious software to be identified that is designed to attack industrial control systems.
+Lee said the newly discovered malware, dubbed Pipedream, is only the seventh such malicious software to be identified that is designed to attack industrial control systems.

 Lee said Dragos, which specializes in industrial control system protection, identified and analyzed its capability in early 2022 as part of its normal business research and in collaboration with partners.

-He would offer no more specifics The U.S. government alert offers thanks to Dragos, Mandiant, Microsoft.
-Palo Alto Networks and Schneider Electric for their contributions.
+He would offer no more specifics.
+In addition to Dragos and Mandiant, the U.S. government alert offers thanks to Microsoft, Palo Alto Networks and Schneider Electric for their contributions.

 Schneider Electric is one of the manufacturers listed in the alert whose equipment is targeted by the malware.
 Omron is another.